NEWSLabNTU/2022-10-mih-demo/doc/INSTALL.md

 ## Prerequisites

-This project have several Rust packages integrated into ROS 2 colcon build system.
+This project has several Rust packages integrated into ROS 2 colcon build system.
 Rust toolchain and colcon plugins are required to build this project.